recursion/jackBeNimble/README.md

 - Use the home row keys on your keyboard to place orders at various intervals from the best bid or best offer.

-#### Install
+#### Developer Install
 - Clone the repo to your machine.
 - Add plugin to chrome extensions as an unpacked extension. (until its submitted you can only do this in developer mode - so if you are a dev, you know what to do)
-- Login to your account on exchange.coinbase.com, beta.bitfinix.com (or the regular www.bitfinex.com, however beta is much better thanks to websockets!!)
+- Login to your account on one of the supported exchanges

 >Until custom configuration support is added - changing hotkeys has to be hardcoded using keyCodes in `config.js`.